talisk/react-native-banner-lite/README.md

 import BannerLite from 'react-native-banner-lite';
 ```

-- Add the `BannerLite` component in your code
+- Add the `BannerLite` component to your code

 ```javascript
 <BannerLite